Olive Kitteridge: "The Piano Player"

 Angela (Angie) O'Meara, now in her 50s, has played the piano in the cocktail lounge at the Warehouse Bar and Grill for many years.
 Her co-workers include Joe, the bartender, and Betty, a waitress.

 Angie lives in a rented room on Wood street and does not own a car.
 She walks to a grocery store and to the Warehouse.
 Angie has been involved with Malcolm Moody, the town of Crosby's first selectman, for over twenty years.
 Malcolm is married and has children.

 On a Friday night, a week before Christmas, Angie arrives at her usual time of 6pm.
-Angie suffers from stage fright and began drinking vodka at five fifteen before she left.
+Angie has stage fright and began drinking vodka at five fifteen before she left.
 Due to her stage fright, Angie never takes her twenty-minute break when playing.

-In the beginning of her shift Olive Kitteridge and her husband arrive at the bar, which pleases Angie who likes Henry who she reckons to be a kind person.
+At the beginning of her shift Olive Kitteridge and her husband arrive at the bar, which pleases Angie who likes Henry who she reckons to be a kind person.
 Angie plays Henry Kitteridge's favourite song - Good Night, Irene - when she sees that the Kitteridges are leaving.

 Walter Dalton, a former college professor, is an alcoholic.
 Walter is at the Warehouse every night that Angie is playing.
 Walter brings Angie presents and buys her drinks.
 Malcolm does not like Walter and has made unkind comments about Walter to Angie.

-Simon, on old boyfriend, comes into the Warehouse.
+Simon, an old boyfriend, comes into the Warehouse.
 Simon used to play the piano at the Warehouse and is now a real estate lawyer in Boston.
 Simon tells Angie he is married and has three grown children.
 Simon begins to leave but returns to tell Angie about a sexual encounter he had with her mother in Boston.
 Simon tells Angie he has pitied her for many years and then leaves.

 On this evening, feeling out of sorts, Angela does something she had never done and takes a break.
 Angie borrows change from Walter and uses a pay phone to call Malcolm at his home number.
 When Malcolm answers the phone, Angie tells him she cannot see him anymore.

 On her way home, Angie is surprised by Malcolm outside the house where she lives.
 Malcolm curses at Angie for calling him at home and calls her a drunk.
 In the story's final scene Angie contemplates her life on the stairs in front of her house and is left with the realization that certain people are kind and that others aren't.